SHEERANER/lab-preview/content/home/welcome.md

 <br>

-The Tang-lab is a computational biology and bioinformatic lab in HKUST-GZ.
-Dr. Shaojun Tang is an Assistant Professor in Bioscience and Biomedical Engineer Thrust, an affiliated Assistant Professor at Division of Life Science at the Hong Kong University of Science & Technology (HKUST).
+The Tang-lab is a computational biology and bioinformatic lab in HKUST-GZ. \n Dr. Shaojun Tang is an Assistant Professor in Bioscience and Biomedical Engineer Thrust, an affiliated Assistant Professor at Division of Life Science at the Hong Kong University of Science & Technology (HKUST).